joshmcrty/Flurry/README.md

 `useRelative` determines whether `position: relative` is applied to the selected element so flakes are generated within it (useful for generating flakes for a specific part of the page).
 Default is `true`.

+`useTransitions` determines whether CSS transitions are used to animate the flakes instead of jQuery `animate()`.
+Checks for browser support and falls back to `.animate()` if necessary.
+Default is `true`.

 `character` determines the character or html entity to be replicated as a snowflake.
 Default is `&bull;`.

 `transparency` determines the alpha value of color of the character.
 Default is `1`.